 Go Glacier Hiking in March

 March is a great time for Glacier Hiking.
 Although you can go glacier hiking any time of year, the weather in Iceland is a bit warmer in March than the rest of winter giving you a more enjoyable hike.
 Plus the longer daylight hours, allow for longer hikes than November-February.

 Iceland is home to Europe’s largest glacier, called Vatnajökull which makes for a great hike.
-This hike takes about 5 hours in total and is more difficult than some of the other glacier hikes available.
-You can also combine a glacier hike of Vatnajökull with ice climbing.
+This hike takes about 4 hours in total and includes a visit to and Ice cave.
+The hike is more difficult than some of the other glacier hikes available.

 Goto the Sónar Music Festival in Reykjavik

-The Sónar Music Festival takes place every year in Reykavik.
+The Sónar Music Festival takes place every year in Reyjkavik.
 The festival has four outdoor stages and takes place at the Harpa concert venue.